Ellon-M/discord-collections/Twisty/readme.md

   `!blacklist` - blacklists certain words/phrases/sentences from being mentioned in the server

+  `!searchimage` - returns a single image from google that matches the search query provided

   `/echo` - repeat a sent message

   `/cs create` - create a custom command